joe-antognini/joe-antognini.github.io/_posts/2015-02-16-accelerating-universe.md

 The main program of SN Ia cosmology during much of the 1990s was determining the correlation between the intrinsic luminosity and the rise time.
 (Technically the rise time is called the "stretch factor".)
-But once a reliable way to determine intrinsic luminosities of SN Ia was established, measuring the Hubble constant and deceleration parameter was relatively easy.
+But once a reliable way to determine intrinsic luminosities of SNe Ia was established, measuring the Hubble constant and deceleration parameter was relatively easy.
 All that was needed was a sample of SN Ia extended out to high redshifts.
 Even then, the necessary sample turned out not to be very large
---- Riess et al. (1998) only presented ten high-redshift supernovae, but they were sufficient to detect the presence of dark energy to high confidence.
+--- Riess et al. (1998) only presented ten high-redshift supernovae.
+But even ten supernovae were sufficient to detect the presence of dark energy to high confidence.

 The main result of the Riess et al. paper is presented in this figure:

 ![Riess et al. (1998)](/images/riess98a.png)

-We have here the so-called Hubble diagram, a plot of distance vs. recessional velocity, out to redshifts of almost 0.8.
-We see in the top panel how the universe would be expected to evolve in three fiducial models: one with dark energy, and two without.
-Of the two models without dark energy, one is a low-matter universe and the other is a high matter universe.
+We have here the so-called Hubble diagram, a plot of distance vs. recessional velocity, out to redshifts of almost $$z = 0.8$$.
+We see in the top panel how the universe would be expected to evolve in three fiducial
+models: one with dark energy, and two without.
+Of the two models without dark energy, one is a model of the universe with little matter ($$\Omega_m = 0.2$$) and the other is a model with much more matter ($$\Omega_m = 1$$).
 We see that the prediction for the dark energy model always lies above both of the matter-only models.
 This means that at any given distance (or, equivalently, at any given time in the past) a universe filled with dark energy is expanding more slowly than a matter-only universe.
 This can be interpreted the other way around as meaning that the expansion of the universe is accelerating.
 In other words, in order to get the observed present-day expansion of the universe, an accelerating universe must have been expanding more slowly in the past.